Many expecting mothers experience a frustrating lack of energy during pregnancy, especially during the first and third trimesters.

 Lack of energy during the third trimester

-A lack of energy during the third trimester shouldn’t be surprising. #baby is really growing, your body is changing, and you have to exert more energy to get things done.
-The extra effort can easily drain your existent energy and leave you feeling tired and exhausted.
+A lack of energy during the third trimester shouldn’t be surprising.
+Your Child is really growing, your body is changing, and you have to exert more energy to get things done.
+The extra effort can easily drain your existing energy and leave you feeling exhausted.
 Getting adequate sleep may also be more challenging as your body changes and your baby grows.
 The lack of quality sleep can leave you with less energy and feeling tired.

 How to manage a lack of energy

-There are a few things you can do to help counteract a lack of energy.
-Some of these tips may work for you, but more likely, you may have to incorporate all possible steps to give you the best chance for feeling more energetic.
+There are a few things you can do to help you feel less lethargic.
+Some of these tips may work for you, but they will likely need to be combined.
 Here are steps you can take:

 Sleep, naps, and rest: You should give yourself the freedom to take naps or bed rest when you experience these moments of low energy during pregnancy.
 Go to bed early or sleep in.
 If you are working, you might take your lunch breaks for quick naps.